 Consult a Criminal Defense Attorney

 If you have been arrested for vehicular aggravated assault, you face serious penalties that may greatly affect your life.
-An experienced attorney at the Law Offices of Shawn B. Hamp can represent you in your defense to protect your freedoms.
+An experienced attorney at The Hamp Law Offices can represent you in your defense to protect your freedoms.
 We serve clients in Mohave, Yavapai, La Paz, and Coconino Counties, including the communities of Kingman, Bullhead City, Lake Havasu, Parker, Prescott, Williams and Flagstaff, Arizona.
 Contact us today for a free consultation.